 Why Is My Internet Slow & What Can I Do About It?

-- Upgrading of infrastructure which supports internet services (network disruptions).
+- The upgrading of network or ISP infrastructure which supports internet services (network disruptions).

-- The other factor, directly related to infrastructure, is how we actually utilize the internet today.
+- The other factor is directly related to infrastructure.
+It is how we actually utilize the internet as a service today.

 Internet Doing The Sloth Struggle Or Running With Cheetahs?